SY44 Items Permitted into Events Held in University Facilities

 - Binoculars (no case or bag)

-- Babies may be brought into athletic venues in a soft baby carriers or a sling.
+- Babies may be brought into athletic venues in a soft baby carrier or a sling.
 Rigid frame baby and toddler carriers, as well as strollers, are not permitted.

 - No other bags are permitted, including: